coopsymbiotic/coop.symbiotic.relatedcontactsearch/README.md

 ## Known limits

-* include / exclude doesn't work with parent group -- see also https://issues.civicrm.org/jira/browse/CRM-15049 as we use a similar code as Include / Exclude search
 * no way to prioritize one role over another (take role #1 if exist otherwise role #2)